soyoung97/ListT5/README.md

-- Official repository for the paper: "ListT5: Listwise Reranking with Fusion-in-Decoder Improves Zero-shot Retrieval"
+Official code repository for the paper: [ListT5: Listwise Reranking with Fusion-in-Decoder Improves Zero-shot Retrieval](https://arxiv.org/abs/2402.15838) (ACL 2024, main)
 - The code will be updated soon!
 - Please email to `soyoung.yoon@snu.ac.kr` for any questions about this work!
 - 2024.3.20 Added minimal running examples!
+- 2024.5.16 Accepted to ACL 2024 main! :)
+- 2024.6.15 Started on the code release...
+Expected to update the full code within a week!
+Stay tuned:)

 ### Model checkpoints (huggingface)
 1. [RankT5-base](https://huggingface.co/Soyoung97/RankT5-base): `Soyoung97/RankT5-base`